Kapsalon

 Kapsalon (/nl/) is a fast food dish created in 2003 in Rotterdam, Netherlands.
-It consists of a layer of french fries placed into a disposable metal take-away tray, topped with döner, meat, covered with slices of Gouda cheese, and heated in an oven until the cheese melts.
+It consists of a layer of french fries placed into a disposable metal take-away tray, topped with döner meat, covered with slices of Gouda cheese, and heated in an oven until the cheese melts.
 Then a layer of shredded iceberg lettuce is added, dressed with garlic sauce and sambal, a hot sauce.
-The term kapsalon is Dutch for "hairdressing salon" or barber shop, alluding to the inventor's place of work.
-The dish is a product of Dutch multiculturalism, combining elements of dishes from multiple cultures.
-The dish has spread internationally in a relatively short time.
+The term kapsalon is Dutch for "hairdressing salon" or a barber shop, alluding to the inventor's place of work.
+The dish is a product of Dutch multiculturalism, combining elements of dishes from multiple cultures, and quickly found its way on the Dutch fast-food menu.
+The dish also has spread internationally in a relatively short time.